 This is one of the fastest growing economies in Africa.
 Tunis is the capital of Tunisia, located in the northernmost part of the continent, the capital is in one of the hottest yet conducive areas on the planet.
-It is difficult to fathom that Tunis would be in this list following what plagued the city a couple of years ago.
-The Arab Spring unrest almost robbed this city of its space in development.
+It is difficult to fathom that Tunis would be on this list following what plagued the city a couple of years ago.
+The Arab Spring unrest almost robbed this city of its space in the development.
 It has a state of the earth architecture that at one time, elevated the city to become one of the wealthiest cities in the Arabic and Muslim world.
 Despite all of that, the cost of living in the city is affordable.
-This makes it one of the most livable places for many in Africa.
+This makes it one of the most livable cities for many in Africa.

 9. Libreville, Gabon

 It might astound many that Libreville is among the most livable cities in Africa.
 Fortunately, it is.
 Being the largest city in Gabon, it is definitely home for many people.
 True to those words, Libreville is home to approximately half a million people.
 Interestingly, it is one of the African cities with the highest literacy levels at over 90%!
 Among the things in the city are the parks, beautiful monuments, and nature reserves.
 The country’s, as well as city’s common language, is French.

 Don’t be surprised to learn that Akwa Ibom is the continent’s best economy!
 Though not known to many, Akwa Ibom has peaceful and warm-hearted citizens.
 Besides that the road network within the city is superb and it was named one of the neatest cities in Nigeria.
 Recently, the city got a boost from the government to build its roads, something the local authorities are taking seriously.
 It’s affordable to live in the city unlike other places like Lagos or Abuja, the capital city of Nigeria.
 Unfortunately, between Boko Haram and the Niger Delta militants, this beautiful city is becoming as destabilized as other cities in Nigeria.